-Since 1970, FMO has made a positive difference in emerging economies by empowering entrepreneurs to build a better world.
-We create long-term value by investing in the private sector and at the same time support direct and indirect jobs, decrease inequality or have a mitigating impact on climate change.
+Since 1970, FMO has made a positive difference in developing countries by empowering entrepreneurs to build a better world.
+We create long-term value by investing in the private sector, addressing climate change, reducing inequality and supporting (in)direct jobs.

-Catalysing: maximising the flow of finance to FMO’s target sectors and groups.
-This requires FMO to maximise the growth in and utilisation of its equity and the leverage provided by its financing activities;
+Mobilizing: maximizing the flow of finance to FMO’s target sectors or groups.
+This requires FMO to maximize the growth in and utilization of its equity and the leverage provided by its financing activities.

 Good governance: adherence to the principles of good governance in the widest sense.
-FMO sets the standard in several areas of its operations, including social and environmental policy.
+FMO sets the standard in several areas of its operations, including the implementation of social and environmental policies.

 We invest in countries that are often characterized by a fragile private sector, little job security and/or high poverty rates.
 Our customers operate in volatile markets that are significantly impacted by macroeconomic trends like increasing commodity prices and foreign exchange movements.
 FMO engages with its customers before and during the lifetime of an investment to understand their context and risks.
 This enables FMO to offer products and services that suit the specific needs of its customers.
 In turn, our customers go on a long-term journey with FMO towards positive social, environmental and economic change.

 Diversification is key to our risk management approach and allows us to limit the volatility of our earnings.
 FMO invests in 82 countries, across four regions: Africa, Asia, Eastern Europe and Central Asia, and Latin America and the Caribbean.